markfinger/react-render/README.md

 [![Build Status](https://travis-ci.org/markfinger/react-render.svg?branch=master)](https://travis-ci.org/markfinger/react-render)

-Handles the simple use case of loading in a component and rendering it to markup.
+Handles the simple use case of importing a component and rendering it to markup.

-The renderer will attempt to avoid React version incompatibilities by resolving a path from your component to the local React package.

 Installation